- Create a cluster in CKS.

 -

-Get Open WebUI endpoint
+Get the Open WebUI endpoint

 The Open WebUI service is not exposed to the internet.
 To access Open WebUI from your machine, use port-forwarding:-